Geeksten/Alertsdesk/READMe.md

 ##MVP Core Functionality

-*Register new users
+*Register new users:
     Check registration information against the database before adding new users to prevent multiple accounts under one email address

 *Login/Logout:
     Store login information in the session.
 Log in required to access app features

-*Add reports
+*Add reports:
     Logged in users can add reports, search reports nad view trends on chart

-*Connect to Google Maps API
+*Connect to Google Maps API:
     Provides geolocation and helps map user-added reports using latitude and longitude

-*Search functionality
+*Search functionality:
     Allows users to search for reports using zipcode

-*Connect to OpenWeather API
+*Connect to OpenWeather API:
     When user searches for illness reports by zipcode, the app also displays current weather for the given zipcode